Do’s & Don’ts When Making A Rain Barrel For Rainwater Collection

 DON’T cook with or drink water that’s been collected in a rain barrel.

 DO make sure all openings on your rain barrel are screened to keep out mosquitoes.
+If you don’t want to use a sturdy cover, this mesh rain barrel cover keeps mosquitoes and debris out of your barrel quite well.

 DON’T use old barrels that formerly held something toxic.

-And this next video shows some outside-the-box ideas when using a rain barrel to harvest rain water:
+This next video shows some outside-the-box ideas when using a rain barrel to harvest rain water:

-How To Make A Rain Barrel
+How To Make A Rain Barrel Instructions

 This is a great video that shows how to recycle rain water — rather than letting it become wastewater:

-3 Ways To Fix A Smelly Rain Barrel Water
+4 Ways To Fix A Smelly Rain Barrel Water

 If the water in your rain barrel gets starts to smell (or turns green), you have 3 good options: